jessejacob15/NYC-NFT-Creator/README.md

    5) post request to /handle endpoint to get ipfs url
    6) finally call Descriptor method using original seed and ipfs url

+  ## Hosting
+  the application is hosted using Heroku and is live on page: nyc-splash-page.herokuapp.com